LoginRadius/python-sdk/lib/README.md

 Prerequisites
 ========

-You will need at least Python - 2.7 or greater.
-LoginRadius module utilizes the namedtuple from the collections library and the import_module from importlib.
+You will need at least Python - 2.7+ .
+LoginRadius module utilizes the "namedtuple" package from the collections library and the "import_module" package from importlib.

 From Package
 =========